Gig reviews: Kettner’s

 I was lucky to be at Kettner’s in London on the 22nd January 2011 (precisely 3 years after I joined to MFC) and see the acoustic set Mika performed to the Magic Points competition winners.
 I love acoustic performances in general and especially acoustic versions of his songs, so I can’t describe how happy I was to be there and how much I appreciated it.
 I had seen his club gigs earlier but none of them was this small or intimate.

 The gig was special for many reasons, some of them very obvious.
 Kettner’s was an ideal tiny venue for a gig like this.
-It was cozy and beautiful and combined to a group of familiar people and some champagne it really felt like a festive gathering in a someone’s living room.
+It was cozy and beautiful and with a group of familiar people and some champagne it really felt like a festive gathering in someone’s living room.
 The audience consisted of 6 winners and their guests (I knew most of them in advance) and a few people from the record company.
 We were sitting for a while before the show and having a couple of drinks and the atmosphere was even better I had hoped for, everyone was behaving in a polite but relaxed way, the whole situation felt very natural.

 Finally Mika came into the room with Melachi and after some organizing everyone had their seats (on the floor, on coaches) and the gig started.
 From the first moments I realized it was very different than I had expected and more intimate than I had ever seen.
-First of all, it was really an acoustic gig, he didn’t even use a microphone.
+First of all, it was really an acoustic gig, Mika didn’t even use a microphone.
 It was the first time I heard him singing live like that and I loved every moment.

 Mika performed 12 songs, my Youtube playlist of the songs is here, watch Rain below.
-Luckily the gig was also professionally filmed.
-The official vids are a lovely memento.
-They are perfect quality and can be seen here (just choose live at Kettner’s, London).